ToneDen/Player/README.md

     * **tracksPerArtist**
       *default: 10*
       How many tracks to load from an artist's SoundCloud account when the artist's SoundCloud URL is specified in the urls parameter.
+    * **useCustomPurchaseTitle**
+      *default: false*
+      Whether to use tracks' custom purchase titles.
+If false, the purchase link text will be 'BUY'.
     * **visualizerType**
       *default: 'waves'*
       What type of visualizer to show.
 Can be 'bars' or 'waves' to show those types of visualizers.